Lab purpose

 Protecting the health of children, equitably

-We aim to promote the health of economically disadvantaged and minoritized populations by combining community expertise with techniques from public health, city & regional planning, and climatology.
+We aim to promote the health of children and their households by combining community expertise with techniques from public health, city & regional planning, and climatology.

 Research & Publications